kashishahuja2002/Online-Assessment-Platform/README.md

 ## We worked for the following specifications:
 1.Assessment shall be MCQ pattern.✔️

-2.There must be a question pool for the assessment.✔️ We have created a pool of 15 questions in database and randomly selected 10 questions in shuffled manner 3.The questions displayed in the assessment shall be only from that pool.✔️ 4.Number of questions in the pool shall be more than questions displayed.✔️ 5.Set a time limit for the assessment (individual timer for a question/optional).✔️ The total time limit is of 100 seconds.
+2.There must be a question pool for the assessment.✔️ We have created a pool of 15 questions in database and randomly selected 10 questions in shuffled order.

+3.The questions displayed in the assessment shall be only from that pool.✔️

+4.Number of questions in the pool shall be more than questions displayed.✔️

+5.Set a time limit for the assessment (individual timer for a question/optional).✔️ The total time limit is of 100 seconds.

-6.Question order shall be shuffled for each candidate appearing.✔️ 7.Assessment score shall be generated at the time of submission.✔️
+6.Question order shall be shuffled for each candidate appearing.✔️

+7.Assessment score shall be generated at the time of submission.✔️